Skip to contents

 Screens 1.099 1.719 2.339

-To illustrate the effects of a tighter prior on the regression effects we next compute the posterior parameters also for λ2=1\lambda^2=1 and λ2=0.1\lambda^2=0.1.
+To illustrate the effects of a tighter prior on the regression effects, we also compute the posterior distributions for λ2=1\lambda^2=1 and λ2=0.1\lambda^2=0.1.

 We plot the marginal posteriors together with those under the improper prior.